 Sammon no nirin.
 Sammon no nirin.
-"Two wheels of Budd- [partial word]-temple will-may go smoothly."
+"Two wheels of temple may go smoothly."
 We say: "-food wheel and dharma wheel may go smoothly, and may the calamities of the country and the temple"-calamity like war, epidemic, and famine, or fire, water, wind.
 And big calamity is the calamity we will have in the last period of-kalpa-time.
-Many eons of time after all the universe will have big disaster-disaster, then we say kōka.5
+Many eons of time after all the universe will have big disaster, then we say $k\bar{o}ka.^5$

-To some extent, you know, our universe will, you know, will-will go on and on and will be built firmly, and firmer and firmer, until some-when we-when the universe go to some point, it will go to the destructive-it will enter into the process of destruction.
-That is also, you know, a kind of good means of Buddha.
+To some extent, our universe will go on and on and will be built firmly, and firmer and firmer, until when the universe goes to some point, it will enter into the process of destruction.
+That is also a kind of good means of Buddha.

-We don't know-to-you know-if you-if we are going to the way of destruction, personally, we-from the time we were-we were born, we are going to the-we are in the process of death [laughs], you know, but that is just our understanding.
-But at the last period of time we will have big disaster.
+We don't know if we are going to the way of destruction.
+Personally, from the time we were born, we are in the process of death [laughs], but that is just our understanding.
+But in the last period of time we will have big disaster.
 That is the "big disaster."
 The "small disaster" will be war, and epidemics, and famine, or flood, or fire, and the typhoon or hurricane.
-"May those, you know, disasters avert from us."
-That is how we-what we decide in the second-in the second dedication-dedication of the Prajñā Pāramitā Sūtra.
-Words is going this way, you know: "I pray, I beg, may such-and-such," but spirit is different.
+"May those disasters avert from us."
+That is what we decide in the second dedication of the Prajñā Pāramitā Sūtra.
+Words are going this way: "I pray, I beg, may such-and-such," but the spirit is different.